Joshua Glover

-Early Life
+Early life

 Little is known about Joshua Glover's early life.
 He was born into slavery in Missouri in the early 19th century and was sold at auction more than once across the state.

 Records show that on New Year's Day, 1850, he was sold at St. Louis Courthouse Auction to Benammi Stone Garland, a local estate owner.
 At the auction, records show that Glover was publicly stripped and examined.
 The same day, Glover was taken to work on Garland's 300-acre Prairie House Farm estate.
 He became a foreman, working outside the fields with a group of five other slaves.
 Reporting directly to Garland, Glover worked outside the fields, caring for farm animals, logging and clearing land.
-This knowledge of the land likely helped Glover escape in May of 1852.
+This knowledge of the land likely helped Glover escape in May 1852.
 As a fugitive slave, he crossed the Mississippi River and headed north to the free states.

-By summer, some 500 kilometers later, he reached Racine, Wisconsin, a city in a free state.
+By summer, some 300 miles later, he reached Racine, Wisconsin, a city in a free state.
 Beginning his life as a free man, he found work and housing at Sinclair and Rice Sawmill, a local lumber yard and sawmill owned by Duncan Sinclair, a local businessman.
 With room and board, there, he took the last name "Glover" and for the next two years took on what would seem a regular life, working as a laborer and skilled carpenter.